pharmbio/robotlab/notes.md

 ## Scripting the robot: URScript and .URP files

-URScript: a Python-esque script language for programming the robot.
+- URScript: a Python-esque script language for programming the robot.
-URP: file extension for scripts made in the PolyScope tablet.
+- URP: file extension for scripts made in the PolyScope tablet.
 This is a gzipped xml.

 ### URScript manual

 The URScript manual is surprisingly difficult to find on their web page.
-The manual is also quite hard to read because it is not very good typeset and functions are mostly sorted by name and not functionality.
+The manual is also quite hard to read because it is not well typeset and functions are mostly sorted by name and not functionality.
 Nevertheless, it is an absolute must read.